steef/ticketswap-clone/README1.md

 ruby -v
 ```

-You should see something starting with `ruby 2.4.3p`, otherwhise run the following command:
+You should see something starting with `ruby 2.4.3p`.
+If not, run the following command:

 ```
 export PATH="$HOME/.rbenv/shims:$PATH"